jacobmitchinson/books/Clean Code - Robert C. Martin/notes.md

 1. Question arguments: totalAgeOfPuppies(puppies:[Puppy]) -> Int
 2. Transformational arguments: makeGreatAgain(puppy:Puppy) -> Puppy

 Try not to use output arguments i.e. sending an argument to a function and then modifying it.
-Readers normally expect output from functions so make sure that if the the function modifies the argument that it also returns it.
+Readers normally expect output from functions so make sure that if the function modifies the argument that it also returns it.

 **Flag Arguments**